nicolasbachmaier/sftp-file-transfer/README.md

 # sftp-file-transfer
-it works. but not the most efficient.
+it works. but not the most efficient. this was done in a very time limited scenario with help of AI tools (=> code incosistency)